William Forsythe (choreographer): Life and career

 William Forsythe began studying at the Joffrey Ballet School in New York in 1969 and began his professional career as an apprentice with the Joffrey Ballet in 1971.
 From 1971 to 1973 danced with Joffrey Ballet II, often appearing in the parent company's productions.
 After this, he followed his then wife, Eileen Brady, joining the Stuttgart Ballet in 1973.
 Encouraged by the director, Marcia Haydée, Forsythe began choreographing works for the company and in 1976 he choreographed his first piece, Urlicht.
 He became the Stuttgart's resident choreographer in 1976 and that same year created his first piece for the company, Dream of Galilei.
 During the next seven years he created original works for the Stuttgart Ensemble, and for ballet companies in Munich, The Hague, London, Basel, Berlin, Frankfurt am Main, Paris, New York, and San Francisco.
-In 1979, Forsythe choreographed and created his first full-length ballet called Orpheus.
+In 1979, Forsythe choreographed his first full-length ballet called Orpheus to a score by Hans Werner Henze.
 Forsythe left Stuttgart Ballet in 1980 to choreograph for other companies such as Munich State Opera Ballet, Nederlands Dans Theater, the Frankfurt Ballet, and the Paris Opera Ballet.
 In 1984 he was appointed director of the government-sponsored Ballet Frankfurt.
 Forsythe choreographed what is now looked at as his most famous ballet known worldwide.
 The ballet was titled In the Middle, Somewhat Elevated and was commissioned by Rudolf Nureyev starring Sylvie Guillem.
-In 2002, however, the Frankfurt government began to withdraw its support in order to cut costs and to favor a more conventional dance company.
+In 2002, however, the Frankfurt government began to withdraw its support in order to cut costs and to favour a more conventional dance company.
 The public protested, but Forsythe decided to move on, and in 2004 the Frankfurt Ballet gave its last performance.
 After the closure of Ballet Frankfurt in 2004, he founded the Forsythe Company (2005) with the support of the states of Saxony and Hesse, the cities of Dresden and Frankfurt am Main, and private sponsors and which he directed until 2015.